 Market risk is the possibility of loss arising from changes in the value of a financial instrument as a result of changes in market variables such as interest rates, exchange rates, credit spreads and other asset prices.
+The Bank currently follows the standardised approach for computation of market risk capital on interest rate related instruments in the trading book, equities in the trading book and foreign exchange risk (including gold and other precious metals) in both trading and banking books.
 The market risk for the Bank is managed in accordance with the Investment Policy and Derivatives Policy which are approved by the Board.
 The policies ensure that operations in securities, foreign exchange and derivatives are conducted in accordance with sound and acceptable business practices and are as per the extant regulatory guidelines, laws governing transactions in financial securities and the financial environment.
 The policies contain the limit structure that governs transactions in financial instruments.
-The policies are reviewed periodically to incorporate changed business requirements, economic environment and changes in regulations.
+The policies are reviewed periodically to incorporate changed business requirements, financial environment and revised policy guidelines.